-If you have questions, please let us know.
-Otherwise, you can submit your article using the form below.
+If you have any questions, please let us know.
+Otherwise, you can submit your article idea using the form below.

 Sponsored Posts: Your article can be a review, giveaway or informative post that includes up to 3 in-post links pointing to your website or a website you’re writing on behalf of.
 You can include keywords and SEO.
 All content and links must be related to working at home (i.e. home business, marketing, home office, supplies, finances, taxes, productivity etc).
 You can include an image.
 All sponsored posts will be reviewed and edited.
 Any needed changes will be discussed prior to posting.
 WAHS will disclose that the post is a “Supporting Contributor Post” and compensated for.
 To meet Google policy the post or the the links will be No Follow.
 Per Google, this is done “In order to prevent paid links from influencing search results and negatively impacting users.”
 Sponsored posts written by you are $100 for a no-follow attribute.
 Please Contact WAHS to make sponsored post arrangements.